pupil-labs/pupil-docs/src/core/software/pupil-player.md

 ## Plugins
 Pupil Player uses the same Plugin framework found in Pupil Capture to add functionality.

-We implement all visualizations, marker tracking, and the exporter using this structure.
+Visualizations, marker tracking, and the exporter are all implemented using this structure.
 Very little work (often no work) needs to be done to make a Capture Plugin work for the Pupil Player and vice versa.

 There are two general types of plugins:

-  + **Unique** - You can only launch one instance of this plugin.
+- **Unique**: You can only launch one instance of this plugin.
-  + **Not unique** - You can launch multiple instances of this type of plugin.
+- **Not unique**: You can launch multiple instances of this type of plugin.
 For example, you can load one `Vis Circle` plugin to render the gaze position with a translucent green circle, and another `Vis Circle` plugin to render the gaze circle with a green stroke of 3 pixel thickness.
-You can think of these types of plugins as *additive*.
+You can think of these types of plugins as _additive_.

 In the following sections we provide a summary of plugins currently available and in Pupil Player.